Lab3-Spotify/dove/README.md

-# walrus-helm
+# dove
-CI/CD pipeline for walrus
+CI/CD pipeline for all project under Lab3-Spotify